Marcelle-Samir/Firmware_Over_The_Air/README.md

 ### The image for Raspberry Pi

-- you can download the Raspian Image from: https://www.raspberrypi.org/downloads/raspbian/
+- you can download the Raspbian Image from: https://www.raspberrypi.org/downloads/raspbian/

 - First unzip the the downloaded file using unzip command.